Kayden Kross: Personal life

 In October 2008, Kross was charged with grand theft and violations of the California Civil Code, involving contracts for purchases of home equity mortgages.
 In July 2009, the grand-theft charge was dismissed, and the real-estate-fraud charge was reduced to a misdemeanor; Kross pleaded no contest to the resulting charges and was sentenced to one day in custody and three years of probation.
 She blamed her involvement in the situation on her naïveté and being scammed by the broker and mortgage lender.

 Kross and her French partner Manuel Ferrara have one daughter, born in January 2014.
 In 2013, Ferrara asked her to no longer perform with other men.
 Ferrara continues to shoot scenes with other women, occasionally scenes that are directed by Kross.
 They acknowledged the seeming double standard of their arrangement but agreed that his work would stay professional and that Kross maintains "veto" power over who performs with Manuel.
-He also related that if she wished for him to stop performing altogether, he would.
+He also stated that if she wished for him to stop performing altogether, he would.